'We know we made mistakes' on 737 MAX: Boeing CEO

 U.S. Representative Peter DeFazio, who chairs the House panel, has one main question for Boeing at Wednesday’s hearing: “How the hell did this happen?”

-Reporting by David Shepardson; Editing by Richard Chang and Peter Cooney
+Reporting by David Shepardson; Editing by Peter Cooney and Stephen Coates